Panda-Cores/common/README.md

 # Common

-# !!!This repository is split up in multiple repos for each module and is no longer maintained!!!
+## !!!This repository is split up into multiple repos for each module and is no longer maintained!!!

 A collection of common components for the Panda cores

-# List of components
+## List of components
 * Wishbone interconnect
 * Load-Store-Unit
 * Debug module